guerilla7/CyberMoE/README.md

 The script's main function, `train_demo()`, performs two phases:

 1.  **Synthetic Training**: First, it trains the MoE model on a "themed" synthetic dataset.
-It generates sentences with specific keywords (e.g., "IP address," "malware," "email") to teach the gating network how to route different types of inputs to the correct expert.
+It generates sentences with specific keywords (e.g., "IP address," "malware," "email") to teach the gati[...]
 2.  **Inference**: After the brief training phase, it runs inference on a sample of five security-themed sentences.
-The output clearly shows the model's final prediction, the gating network's routing decisions, and which experts were sparsely activated.
+The output clearly shows the model's final prediction, the gating network's rout[...]

 </details>